thephpleague/url/dev-master/host.md

 ### Simple domain name or FQDN

-To determine whether you have a Fully qualified domain name (FQDN), you can use the following method
+If you don't have a IP hostname then it is a domaine name.
+The library can tell you if its a simple domain name or a FQDN.

 ~~~php
 use League\Url\Host;